Machinal: 2024 Theatre Royal Bath Revival

 In 2024, Machinal underwent a revival by the Ustinov Studio of the Theatre Royal Bath.
 It ran periodically throughout the year in both London and Bath, its most prestigious venue at the 1,000 seat Old Vic Theatre in London, from 11 April-1 June 2024.
 The production garnered widespread praise, and was considered by some to be one of the best shows of the past several years.
 Critics called the main performance by actress Rosie Sheehy as Young Woman a highlight of the show and she was nominated for 2025's Laurence Olivier Award for Best Actress.
 The direction by Richard Jones, CBE, also attracted much admiration.
 The set by Hyemi Shin included harsh yellow backgrounds, and a large speaker which sat suspended above the stage.
 The episode Intimate was well-liked for its beginning in darkness, then a diegetic light growing slowly.
 Costume designs were by Nicky Gillibrand, lighting by Adam Silverman, sound by Benjamin Grant and casting by Ginny Schiller.
 The show was created in partnership with the Royal Bank of Canada, with support from the Arts Council England.

-2025 New York Theater Company Engagement
+2025 New York Theatre Company Engagement

-In June 2025, Machinal was launched as an off-Broadway limited engagement.
-Launched nearly 100 years after the 1926 case of Ruth Snyder, this reimagined production amplified the mechanical rhythm and expressionism in Sophie Treadwell’s text through a dynamic underscoring of tap dance, practical foley, and heightened movement.
+In June 2025, Machinal was revived as an off-Broadway limited engagement.
+Launched nearly 100 years after the 1926 case of Ruth Snyder, this reimagined production amplified the mechanical rhythm and expressionism in Treadwell’s text through a dynamic underscoring of tap dance, practical foley, and heightened movement.
+The production, performed at New York City Center Stage II, starred Katherine Winter as the Young Woman, Sam Im as the Husband, Soph Metcalf as the Lover, and Alice Reys as the Defense Attorney.
+It was directed by Amy Marie Seidel, and choreographed by Madison Hilligoss.
+This marked the inaugural production of New York Theatre Company.